-We arranged for a Care Quality Commission (CQC) comments box to be placed in the waiting area of the practice several days before our visit and 36 patients chose to comment.
-All of the comment cards completed were very complimentary about the service provided.
+We arranged for a Care Quality Commission (CQC) comments box to be placed in the waiting area of the practice several days before our visit and 18 patients chose to comment.
+All of the comment cards completed were complimentary about the service provided.

 The practice had a system in place for handling complaints and concerns.
 There was a designated responsible person, the practice manager, who handled all complaints in the practice.
 Patients we spoke with knew how to raise concerns or make a complaint.
-Although patients were aware how to complain, the patients we spoke with said they never felt the need to complain.
+Although patients were aware how to complain, the patients' we spoke to never felt the need to complain.
 Information on how to complain was on the practice website and displayed in the waiting area.
-There was also a suggestions box in the waiting area that was checked regularly by the practice manager.
 We looked at complaints received and found they had been satisfactorily handled and dealt with in a timely manner.
-We also saw that a current ongoing complaint was being dealt with in an appropriate manner.
-The practice had written to the complainant to inform them this was a matter in progress and they would be informed of the outcome.
+We also saw that a current ongoing complaint was being dealt with in an appropriate manner with the practice having written to the complainant to inform them this was a matter in progress and they would be informed of the outcome.